 Refunds and returns

-Most products and services that you buy, hire or lease have automatic consumer guarantees.
-This means you are entitled to a refund, a repair or to have the goods replaced if there is a problem.
-The seller may also offer another remedy.
+Most products and services that people buy, hire or lease have automatic consumer guarantees.
+This means customers can get a remedy - refund, a repair or to have the goods replaced if there is a problem.
 The type of remedy depends on the problem.

-If you have a major problem with the goods or service, you can choose to have:
+If there is a major problem with the goods or service, the customer can choose to have:

 - a refund